Healthcare Kaizen Contents

 4) Kaizen Culture

-• Drawing heavily on the experiences of Franciscan St. Francis, what does a “kaizen culture” feel like for staff, leaders, and patients?
-What are some of the mindsets required to start kaizen and make it successful?
+Draws on the experiences of Franciscan St. Francis to describe what a Kaizen culture feels like for staff, leaders, and patients.
+The chapter explores the mindsets required to begin Kaizen and sustain it successfully over time.

 Part II: Kaizen Methods